starcitizen-lug/lug-helper/README.md

   - Checks that the hard open file descriptors limit is set to at least 524288.
     - This limits the maximum number of open files on your system.
 On some Linux distributions, the default is set too low for Star Citizen.

+`Install Star Citizen with Wine`
+- Installs Star Citizen using the system's Wine without Lutris

 `Install Star Citizen with Lutris`
 - Launches Lutris and installs Star Citizen

-`Install Star Citizen with Wine`
-- Installs Star Citizen without Lutris, just using the system Wine

 `Install PowerShell into Wine prefix`
 - Uses winetricks to install PowerShell